wjun1924/objc-parrot-001/README.md

 ## Objectives

 1. Create variables.
-2. Call methods to manipulate strings.
+2. Use `NSLog()` to print a formatted string to the console.
+3. Change the case of a string with the `uppercaseString` method.
+3. Copy a string with the `stringWithString:` method.
-3. Concatenate strings with methods on `NSString` and `NSMutableString`.
+4. Concatenate strings with the `stringByAppendingString:` method.
-3. Print to the console with `NSLog()` supplied with interpolated strings.
+5. Concatenate an interpolated string with the `stringByAppendingFormat:` method.
+6. Create a new interpolated string with the `stringWithFormat:` method.

 ## Instructions